Restructuring and insolvency in Norway: overview

 Shareholders' rights (for example, to attend and vote at a general meeting) will still be intact.
 Transactions done in good faith can be valid even if the consent of the creditors' committee was not obtained.

-Insolvency proceedings.
-The insolvency estate effectively confiscates all assets and the shareholders, directors and management of the company are effectively prevented from making a disposal of the company's assets.
+The insolvency estate effectively ceases all assets and the shareholders, directors and management of the company are effectively prevented from making a disposal of the company's assets.
 The insolvency estate (either through the liquidator or through the liquidator and the creditors' committee acting together) will make all important decisions.
 The court has authority to instruct the insolvency estate and must supervise its activity.

 As the liquidator can be liable for incurring unnecessary costs and losses, it will normally, on the opening of insolvency proceedings: